-Day 2+: Conducting Research (Teacher should choose the number of research days that best meet the needs of their class)
+Day 2+: Conducting Research (Teacher should chose the number of research days that best meet the needs of their class)

-Day 1 Creating a Research Plan & Starting Research Common Core Standards RI.9-10.1-6,8 W.9-10.7,8 SL.9-10.1,4,6 Learning Objectives Students will be able to: Create a research plan to help them engage in effective research practices Identify relevant evidence that supports a claim and/or counterclaim Analyze evidence for how it supports an element of their argument Monitor the progress of their research and understanding of their topic by answering reflection questions Lesson Resources Student Journal: Pages 36-38 Digital Resources (available on One World website): Google Slides presentation Research Log Do Now Go to page 36 in your journal.
+Day 1 Creating a Research Plan & Starting Research Common Core Standards RI.11-12.1-6,8 W.11-12.7,8 SL.11-12.1,4,6 Learning Objectives Students will be able to: Lesson Resources Student Journal: Pages 40-42 Digital Resources (available on One World website): Google Slides presentation Research Log Do Now Go to page 40 in your journal.
 Complete steps 1-3 of the Research Plan to generate questions about your research topic.

-Lesson Share Do Now responses Introduction Review class agenda Pass out student journals Direct Tell students that they are going to start their independent research today.
-Set the Instruction expectations about research - how many sources are they required to have? • Tell students that it is important to have a plan for research.
+Lesson Introduction Share Do Now responses Review class agenda Pass out student journals Direct Instruction Tell students that they are going to start their independent research today.
+Set the expectations about research - how many sources are they required to have?
+Tell students that it is important to have a plan for research.
 They already generated questions about their topic - those will drive their research and they should revisit them throughout the process to make sure they are finding the information they need to understand their topic and write their argument.
-Review the Research Log example on page 38: Record a full citation of the source to help 1) easily find the source again and 2) easily reference a source and create a works cited page for their final essay.
+Review the Research Log example on page 42: Record a full citation of the source to help 1) easily find the source again and 2) easily reference a source and create a works cited page for their final essay.
 Record quoted evidence from the source.
 They can always paraphrase their evidence in their writing later.
 Identify what part of their argument the evidence supports.
 They will need to find a balance of evidence that supports not only their claim, but also the counterclaim, rebuttal, and solution.
 Briefly provide the rationale for how they categorized the evidence and how it connects to the argument they want to make.

-Guided Have students flip back to the Research Plan on page 36 and complete Step 4.
-Practice Remind students that they can use the One World website as a starting point for their research. • Ask students to share some ideas of websites they know to be credible. • Students then find their first source.
+Guided Practice Have students flip back to the Research Plan on page 40 and complete Step 4.
+Remind students that they can use the One World website as a starting point for their research.
+Ask students to share some ideas of websites they know to be credible.
+Students then find their first source.
 Provide support as necessary.
-Independent Students read their first source and record evidence in the research log.
-Practice Pull small groups of students that need more support.
-Exit Ticket Choose one research reflection question to answer: What is something surprising that you learned about your topic? • What did you learn that changed your perspective on your topic?
+Independent Practice Students read their first source and record evidence in the research log.
+Pull small groups of students that need more support.
+Exit Ticket Choose one research reflection question to answer: What is something surprising that you learned about your topic?
+What did you learn that changed your perspective on your topic?
 What was challenging about research today?
-How will you overcome this challenge? • What is your plan for research tomorrow?
-Differentiation Suggestions

-Virtual Learning Create a discussion thread or shared doc where students can recommend and share sources Create a research "playlist" (example on the One World website) Extension Require that students include sources that they find independently of the One World website Require that students include a non-print source (podcast, infographic, documentary, etc.) Language Development Pre-select articles from Newsela at the appropriate lexile level Reduce the number of articles required
+How will you overcome this challenge?
+What is your plan for research tomorrow?
+Differentiation Suggestions Virtual Learning Create a discussion thread or shared doc where students can recommend and share sources Create a research "playlist" (example on the One World website) Extension Require that students include sources that they find independently of the One World website Require that students include a non-print source (podcast, infographic, documentary, etc.) Language Development Pre-select articles from Newsela at the appropriate lexile level Reduce the number of articles required